 An LBP is a Balancer pool where token weights shift over time, creating downward price pressure that discourages early buying and frontrunning.

-How it works: The pool starts with a high weight for the project token (e.g., 95%) and low weight for the collateral token (e.g., 5% USDC).
+The pool starts with a high weight for the project token (e.g., 95%) and low weight for the collateral token (e.g., 5% USDC).
 Over the sale duration, weights gradually shift toward 50/50 or another terminal ratio.
 This weight shift mechanically decreases the token price unless offset by buying pressure.
 Participants can buy at any time during the sale.

 CCAs are batch auctions where orders accumulate over a time window and clear at a uniform price.
 Uniswap v4 hooks enable onchain implementations.